PureNimble/ISEP-LAPR4/docs/reports/lprog/readme.md

 # LPROG grammars, listeners, and visitors explained

 This document aims to briefly explain the grammars created and used by us in the LAPR4 integrative project.
-We will also present our reasons and thoughts to explain the use of Listeners or Visitors in different functionalities.
+We will also discuss the use of Listeners and Visitors in different functionalities, as well as error recovery and reporting.

 ## Table of Contents